needle-mirror/com.unity.entities/Documentation~/ecs_entity_query.md

 [!code-cs[change-filter](../DocCodeSamples.Tests/EntityQueryExamples.cs#change-filter)]

+> [!NOTE]
-**Note:** For efficiency, the change filter applies to whole chunks, not individual entities.
+> For efficiency, the change filter applies to whole chunks, not individual entities.
 The change filter also only checks whether a system has run that declared write access to the component, not whether it actually changed any data.
 In other words, if another job which had the ability to write to that type of component accesses the chunk, then the change filter includes all entities in that chunk.
 This is why you should always declare read only access to components that you do not need to modify.

 ## Executing the query